AiiDA-TrainsPot: Towards automated training of neural-network interatomic potentials: Conclusions

 We have demonstrated that a fully-automated strategy based on data augmentation and active learning\textemdash steered by a calibrated committee-disagreement for energy, forces and stress tensor components\textemdash provides an effective way to explore the PES and to train accurate NNIPs in a data-efficient manner with minimal human intervention.
 For instance, a potential describing carbon allotropes has been obtained with as few as 48 initial input structures that were pulled from publicly available crystal structure databases; these prototypes have been transformed into thousands of uncorrelated, diverse and relevant configurations\textemdash all generated and calculated with no human supervision.
 The data augmentation is performed right at the beginning of the process to obtain about 1,000 diverse and uncorrelated training configurations: this is enough to produce sufficiently accurate and stable NNIPs that can be used for classical MD simulations, which are computationally much cheaper than AIMD and can produce additional uncorrelated configurations for further refinement of the NNIP at low cost.

 The SOREP-based dimensionality reduction (tSNE) has shown that subsequent MD-based active learning steps explore the PES through a dual mechanism: dense sampling of already-known regions and, simultaneously, exploration of entirely new basins.
 A compelling example is the spontaneous formation of carbon nanotubes during the MD simulations in the active learning cycle: carbon nanotubes were absent from the original dataset but become then automatically incorporated by AiiDA-TrainsPot into subsequent training iterations, suggesting the ability of the automated workflow to find novel and quite different metastable or stable structures without prior knowledge.
+Indeed, the automated training strategy delivered potentials that were also able to reproduce the correct RDF of amorphous carbon.

 A key aspect is the use of calibrated committee disagreement to guide the selection of new training structures.
 This strategy improves the efficiency and reliability of active learning, while ensuring that the model is exposed just to configurations that enhance its predictive power.
 Notably, the relationship between committee disagreement and actual error appears to be linear over all active learning iterations and across different properties (e.g., energies, forces, stress tensors): that support the reliable use of calibrated committee disagreement also in production simulations, i.e., when reference {\it ab initio} simulations typically cannot be performed.